cpressey/Durito/doc/Tests.md

     ===> def num = 123
     ===> def main = fun() -> 123

-Applications of builting residuate by evaluation when all of their arguments are known.
+Applications of builtins residuate by evaluation when all of their arguments are known.

     def main = fun() -> add(123, 7)
     ===> def main = fun() -> 130